 Enjoy a personalized vacation that best suits your needs, developed by one of our experienced destination experts.
 Relax during your trip with our 24/7 support and expert local guidance.

-For your added comfort, we will have a Meet & Greet assistant waiting for you outside the customs with a sign with your name on it.
+For your added comfort, we will have a Meet & Greet assistant waiting for you outside of customs.
+This assistant will have a sign with your name on it.
 Your representative will help you to co-ordinate meeting up with your private driver and accompany you to your accommodation.

 A welcome package with a city map, train tickets (if relevant), and any other touristic information that we deem you may find useful will be waiting for you upon your arrival at your first hotel on your trip.

 You will be picked up from your hotel today for a private transfer to the airport.